aKshay-9890/Kubernetes-Detail/README.md

 # Statefullset : In Kubernetes, a StatefulSet is a workload API object used to manage stateful applications.
 It provides unique guarantees about the ordering and uniqueness of Pods, which is particularly useful for stateful applications where each instance needs persistent storage and stable network identities.

 # Persistent Volume & Persistent Volume Claim and their access mode.
 PV & PVC
+# Persistent Volume (PV)
+A Persistent Volume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
+It is a resource in the cluster just like a node.

+# Persistent Volume Claim (PVC)
+A Persistent Volume Claim (PVC) is a request for storage by a user.
+It is similar to a pod.
+Pods consume node resources, and PVCs consume PV resources.
+Pods can request specific levels of resources (CPU and Memory); PVCs can request specific size and access modes (e.g., they can be mounted once read/write or many times read-only).

+# Access Modes :
+1. ReadWriteOnce (RWO): The volume can be mounted as read-write by a single node.
+2. ReadOnlyMany (ROX): The volume can be mounted as read-only by many nodes.
+3. ReadWriteMany (RWX): The volume can be mounted as read-write by many nodes.
+4. ReadWriteOncePod (RWOP): The volume can be mounted as read-write by a single Pod

 ==>> To manage statefull application we use statefulset